 Kuro-e could not see the interior of the cave.
 She climbed up the opposite hillside to take a better look.
 From there, the cave appeared to contain at least three rooms and a granary.
 One room was particularly well-constructed, with intact wood beams protruding from the outer wall.
 That wall was smoothly plastered and painted red; on it, a faded white circle was barely visible.
 A similar pair of white concentric circles were painted on an interior wall, giving the impression of a target.
 Kuro-e had seen those circles before.
 In a canyon a day’s walk from here, she had come upon a cliff-dwelling high up on an inaccessible ledge that displayed a similar pair of concentric circles on the rock face.
 Could the inhabitants of these two sites be related?

 Many years ago, when Kuro-e visited the Cliff Palace in Mesa Verde National Park, a guiding ranger explained that the inhabitants moved into those cliff dwellings to make room for growing crops on the mesa.
 Having seen many highly defensive cliff dwellings, that explanation seemed ludicrous to her.
 What she saw were widespread fear and paranoid, signs of chaos and pandemonium, aftermath of social collapse brought about by a prolonged drought that ended the Chaco dynasty that ruled the Southwest for over three centuries.

 'Target' cliff dwelling Photo by Tim Wong

-A new moon had risen over the rim of the darkening canyon.
+The sun had dipped below the west mesa when Kuro-e made her way back down the darkening canyon.
+A new moon had risen over the canyon rim.
 Kuro-e looked up and saw the first star.
 It seemed oddly unfamiliar and unusually bright.
 She could not remember ever seeing that star before.